dreymonde/Timers/README.md

 1. Click File &rarr; Swift Packages &rarr; Add Package Dependency.
 2. Enter `https://github.com/dreymonde/Timers.git`

+> **Note**<br>
+> **Timers** is a very simple library and only consists of one file (Timers.swift).
+Do not expect updates, this release is likely final.
+If you need additional functionality, feel free to fork or copy Timers.swift directly into your project and extend.
+PRs are also welcome.

 ## Guide

 > All these timers are managed by the `Timers` instance and are invalidated automatically when the `Timers` instance is deallocated.